apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 For this tutorial, you are going to create a table that models a [Twitch](https://www.twitch.tv) gaming stream.
 This table will contain the following fields: user_name, game_name,viewer_count, started_at, location, and a timestamp.

 Use the [DDL syntax](https://www.geeksforgeeks.org/sql-ddl-dql-dml-dcl-tcl-commands/) `CREATE TABLE` to create this table containing these fields.
-You will also use the `WITH` clause to display the attributes to connect to external systems (i.e. flink-faker).
+You will also use the `WITH` clause to configure the connector (i.e. flink-faker).

 Execute the following query in the SQL client: